-After recharging both your body and EV, you’ll drive north on Hwy 101 back towards Cannon Beach and the hotel in nearby Seaside.
+After recharging both your body and EV, you’ll drive north on Hwy 101 back towards Cannon Beach and the hotel in the nearby Seaside.
 During your 120-mile drive up the coast, you have the chance to make different stops to experience new towns and natural wonders.

 Lincoln City lies 25 miles north of Newport and offers beachgoers 7 miles of sandy shores for recreational activities.
 The community holds annual events on the beach throughout the year, and it’s possible to see sand sculptures and high-flying kites during your road trip.
 If you’re up for a hiking expedition, God’s Thumb via The Knoll is a 4.4-mile trek with stunning views of the coast.

 Save time to make a pit stop at Neskowin Beach for mesmerizing views of Proposal Rock just off the shoreline.
 There are several trailheads around the beach should you still be in a hiking mood after beholding the mysterious island forest.
 Closer to the Cannon Beach area, Manzanita is a must-see if you didn’t have time to stop here yesterday.
 The village features some of the most picturesque scenery dotting the Oregon coast, and the oceanfront vistas from Neahkahnie Mountain will take your breath away.